Mandinka (song)

 "Mandinka" is a song by Irish singer-songwriter Sinéad O'Connor, released as the second single from her debut album, The Lion and the Cobra (1987).
-The song peaked at number 17 on the UK Singles Chart and number six in Ireland.
-O'Connor performed it on Late Night with David Letterman, which was her first TV-appearance in the US.
+The song peaked at number 17 on the UK singles chart and number six in Ireland.
+O'Connor performed it on Late Night with David Letterman, which was her first TV appearance in the US.

 Background

 In an April 1988 interview with The Tech, O'Connor said: "Mandinkas are an African tribe.
 They're mentioned in a book called Roots by Alex Haley, which is what the song is about.
 In order to understand it you must read the book."

 Chart performance

-The single "Mandinka" also topped the dance chart.
-The single was a mainstream pop hit in the UK, peaking at number 17 on the UK Singles Chart, number six in O'Connor's native Ireland, number 24 in the Netherlands, number 26 in Belgium, number 18 in New Zealand, and number 39 in Australia.
+The single "Mandinka" topped the dance chart, but the single was also a mainstream pop hit in the UK, peaking at number 17 on the UK singles chart, number six in O'Connor's native Ireland, number 24 in the Netherlands, number 26 in Belgium, number 18 in New Zealand, number 39 in Australia, and number 33 in Canada.

+After O'Connor's death in July 2023, "Mandinka" appeared on the UK Singles Downloads Chart Top 100 at number 32.